cybercolombia/cybercolombia.github.io/_pages/summer_school_9.md

 ### Host Universities

-<p> The event will be held in-person in the different reception sites: <a href="https://calendly.com/aa-vivas/reuniones">Apply to Become a Host Site</a> </p>
+<p> The event will be held in-person in the different reception sites: </p>

 <p style="font-size: 18px"> In addition, you can contact Aurelio Vivas: aa.vivas@uniandes.edu.co</p>
 <p></p>